Falmouth’s history: From humble beginnings to long-running classic

 Since 2012, with a focus on youth, health, and wellness, FRR Inc. has awarded more than $3.7 million in grants, community contributions, donations and scholarships for high school graduates residing in Falmouth.

 All this from beloved Tommy Leonard’s dream and his simple desire to assist the girls of the new Falmouth Track Club.

 Tommy passed away in 2019 at the age of 85, but his soaring spirit endures and he will forever be the emotional heartbeat of the Falmouth Road Race.

 “We were a band of brothers,” Tommy Leonard said often of those early years.
 “It was a race born out of friendship – those who were already friends and those who would become friends.”

-Press coverage of that first Falmouth race was scarce, but the archives of the Cape Cod Standard-Times includes an article that provides a telling tagline.
+Press coverage of that first Falmouth race was scarce, but the archives of the Cape Cod Standard-Times include an article that provides a telling tagline.

 “This affair,” the story concludes, “is scheduled to be held on an annual basis.”